Abanu-H/docker-go-samples/eg_03_run_interactive_go_cli_app/README.md

 ```

 5. **Test the app**
-The app calculate and provide the Body Mass Index based on the height and weight inputs.
+The app calculate and provide the body mass index based on the height and weight inputs.

 ![BMI Calculator Output (CLI)](bmi-app-terminal-output.png)